A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 The sixth button turns on the landscape.

-The seventh button turns on the display of cardinal points.
+The seventh button turns on the display of cardinal directions.

-The next button toggles between equatorial and azimuth occurrences.
+The next button switches between equatorial and azimuthal entry.

-The twelfth button sets the selected object to the center of the screen.
+The twelfth button positions the selected object in the center of the screen.

 This is what the moon looks like when this option is selected.

-The next button turns on the display of the Earth's satellites.
+The next button turns on the display of Earth satellites.

 The last group of buttons controls time, slows it down, speeds it up, etc.

-And the last button on this panel is the exit from the program.
+And the last button on this panel is to exit the program.

-Celestia is a virtual planetarium.
-Many of us looked with interest into the night starry sky and saw many stars that we wanted to see closer.
+Celestia program is a virtual planetarium.
+Many of us looked at the night starry sky with interest and saw many stars that we wanted to see closer.
 In the recent past, this desire could only be realized with the help of a telescope.

-Nowadays, astronomical programs have been created for this purpose for viewing the starry sky from your computer.
-One such program is the virtual planetarium of the Universe - the Celestia program.
+Nowadays, astronomical programs have been created for this purpose to view the starry sky from your computer.
+One of these programs is the virtual planetarium of the Universe - the Celestia program.

-The Celestia program can be useful not only for astronomy lovers, but it can also be used for educational purposes.
+The Celestia program can be useful not only for astronomy enthusiasts, it can also be used for educational purposes.
 The 3D universe is very beautiful and interesting.
-I think it will be interesting for many to see and find out what familiar and unfamiliar space objects look like.
+I think many will be interested in seeing and learning what familiar and unfamiliar space objects look like.

-The free program Celestia has a Russian interface.
-There are versions of the program for operating systems Windows, Mac OS and Linux.
+The free Celestia program has a Russian interface.
+There are versions of the program for Windows, Mac OS and Linux operating systems.

 Celestia download

-You can also easily find a portable version of this program on the Internet.
+You can easily find a portable version of this program on the Internet.

 After starting the program, the program opens in windowed mode with a view of the Earth from space.